Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: INTRODUCTION

-Since our goal is to demonstrate the generic physical effect in real correlated semimetals, we proceed with the following simulation.
-First, we extract a realistic SU(2)-symmetric high-energy many-body Hamiltonian for the prototypical parent compound of the nickelate superconductor, NdNiO$_2$ from DFT calculations.
-Second, we compute the electronic one-body spectral function under randomly chosen \textit{unordered} magnetic configurations that contains various constrained \textit{non-collinear} spin directions with \textit{negligibly small} long-range order parameters.
-Finally, we analyze the systematic trend of short-range correlation effects on the dressed band structure by averaging results from magnetic configurations of similar correlation strength.
+We start by developing the following computational simulation scheme for real materials.
+First, using the prototypical parent compound of the nickelate superconductor NdNiO$_2$ as an example, we extract a realistic SU(2)-symmetric high-energy many-body Hamiltonian from DFT calculations.
+Second, within self-consistent Hartree-Fock treatment, we compute the electronic one-body spectral function under randomly chosen \textit{unordered} magnetic configurations that contains various constrained \textit{noncollinear} spin directions with \textit{negligible} long-range order parameters.
+Finally, we analyze the systematic trend of effects short-range correlation induces on the one-body spectral function by averaging results from magnetic configurations of similar correlation strength.